Recession Impact How an Economic Downturn Could Reshape Digital Media

-- Millennials have been the fuel for the digital media engine, but these young professionals could be the ones who have greatest job insecurity in a downturn
+- Millennials have the fuel for the digital engine, but these young professionals be the ones who have job insecurity in a downturn

-- The combined impact of lower spending power and high ticket prices could hit live music hard
+- The combined of lower spending power and ticket prices could hit live hard

-- Streaming video and music subscriptions will be vulnerable because they are contract-free and the free alternatives are so good; news subscriptions will be similarly impacted
+- Streaming video music subscriptions will be vulnerable they are contract-free and the alternatives are so good; news will be similarly impacted

-- Ad-supported video on demand (AVOD) services like Viacom’s Pluto TV and Sony’s Crackle could be big
+- Ad-supported video demand (AVOD) services like Viacom’s TV and Sony’s Crackle could big

-- Games console replacement cycles could be hit, building the case for rental models
+- Games console cycles could be hit, building case for rental models

-- De-risking of investor balance sheets could result in a slowdown in both early and later stage investment into media and tech
+- De-risking of balance sheets could result in slowdown in both early and stage investment into media and

-- Investors may assume more direct roles in portfolio companies to protect their investments
+- Investors may more direct roles in portfolio to protect their investments

-- Multi-format subscriptions and bundles will be well placed to thrive in recessionary environments, with Amazon set to be a big winner
+- Multi-format subscriptions bundles will be well placed thrive in recessionary environments, with set to be a big

-- The combination of bundle economics and early cancellation fees could see traditional pay-TV companies regain some market share from streaming insurgents
+- The combination bundle economics and early cancellation could see traditional pay-TV companies some market share from streaming

-- Advertisers seeking better ROI may trigger an accelerated shift to digital advertising
+- Advertisers seeking ROI may trigger an accelerated to digital advertising

 Companies and brands mentioned in this report: Amazon, Amazon Prime, Apple, Arcade, Crackle, DAZN, Disney, Disney+, the Economist, ESPN, ESPN+, the Financial Times, FloSports, Fortnite, Google, Hulu, Microsoft, Microsoft All Access, Netflix, the New York Times, Playstation, PlayStation Plus, Pluto, Softbank, Spotify, Stadia, the Telegraph, Uber Eats, Viacom, Xbox, Xbox Live, Yo, YouTube